leeyunsik1999/326-final-team-omega/docs/milestone2.md

 NOTE: all endpoints using user ID should use user username for demo instead.
 This will be much easier when we use a database, but json is hard to do it with.

 ### Yun's Responsibility
+- /login?username=username&password=password
-- /user/login?username=username&password=password
+  - GET request
+  - Queries should be username: username, password: password
   - Should return user ID if username/password is valid.
 Else, a 404 error for user not found (should signal username/password is invalid)
+- /register
-- /user/create?username=username&password=password
+  - POST request
+  - Body should be: {"username": username, "password": password}
   - Should create the user with given username/password combo.
 If username exists, a 409 conflicted error should be returned.
   - Create new user with username as key, password as password and a new id with theme default to 1, and data obj with empty value
-- /user/reset?username=username&password=password
-  - Should reset the user's password if user exists.
-Else, 404 error not found
-  - Reset the user's password value

 - /user/id/theme
+  - GET request
   - Should return the theme ID of the user's theme settings.
   - Return the theme key's value
+- /user/id/theme/set
-- /user/id/theme/set?id=2
+  - PUT request
+  - Body should be {id: #}
   - Should set the theme ID of the user.
   - Update the "theme" value for user data
 - /user/id/date
+  - GET request
   - Should return the full list of dates that the user has data for.
   - Essentially return an array of keys for "data" value under the user JSON